-If one were to make a word cloud of adjectives used across all media to describe the last four months, the term in largest font would probably be “uncertain.”
+If there were a word cloud of adjectives used across all media to describe the last four months, the term in largest font would be “uncertain.”
 And yet Wilfredo Rivera, cofounder and artistic director of Cerqua Rivera Dance Theatre, had a clear and immediate response to the pandemic and subsequent shutdown of theaters, studios and public spaces.
 “For me, closing until things were back to normal was not an option,” he says.
 “Two things come to mind—one: I feel obligated to keep people working and keeping the artists engaged.
 How can I keep people’s paychecks coming in?
 Second: the messaging of this company and civic engagement in the arts is so important to me morally, that these two things combined were strong enough for me to figure out how to make it work.”

 Making it work in the midst of a shutdown is no small feat.
 Dance rehearsals are extraordinarily difficult via video stream, and teaching choreography doubly so.
-With no vaccine or treatment, the day theaters will reopen to audiences to view new work remains very much in question.
+With no vaccine or treatment, the day theaters reopen to audiences to view new work remains in question.
 Few companies have attempted to create new concert dances under these circumstances, finding creative outlet and audience connection through short videos created by dancers in their homes, backyards or parks and shared on YouTube or Vimeo.
 But Rivera forged ahead with a 2020 season that includes the creation of a new piece, two virtual renditions of “Inside/Out” work-in-progress showings in the summer, all leading up to a fall concert at the Reva & David Logan Center for the Arts—with any luck to be performed for a small live audience in late October—filmed for streaming regardless in early November.

 “It’s a safety issue but it’s also an interesting creative dilemma,” Rivera says.
 “How can we serve as mirrors and agents of representation of what we’re all experiencing in our daily life?
 We modified some of the bigger pieces we were planning on developing this year anyway.
 One is our suite on gender identity, ‘Identity City.’
-Within that work there are a couple of sections dealing with isolation and metamorphosis.
+Within that work, there are a couple of sections dealing with isolation and metamorphosis.
 Sections we were going to do with the entire ensemble and band, we are now doing with a quartet focusing on isolation and remembrance of growing up: family, community and childhood memories of being embraced and times we were isolated.
 The theme of that section worked beautifully with our current situation.”

 An in-progress showing of “Identity City,” featuring choreography by Shannon Alvis, Kaitlin Bourgeois and A. Raheim White, will be shared online Friday, July 24, streamed from Studio 5 Performing Arts Center in Evanston and featuring footage from rehearsals both remote and more recently in-person.
-A second “Inside/Out” showing featuring revised versions of 2019 works “American Catracho” by Rivera and “ROOT” by Monique Haley is scheduled for August 29, in partnership with Intrigue Dance & Performing Arts Center.
+A second “Inside/Out” showing, featuring revised versions of 2019 works “American Catracho” by Rivera and “ROOT” by Monique Haley, is scheduled for August 29, in partnership with Intrigue Dance & Performing Arts Center.

 Cerqua Rivera Dance Theatre “Inside/Out with Identity City,” Friday, July 24 at 7pm.